TheMelodyOfCode/Unity--3D-Cube-Goal/README.md

 > - For a complete list of ignored files and folders, please refer to the included .gitignore file in this repository.

+### ReadyToPlay
+> - In this folder you will find the finished Game ready to play.
+      - Extract zip file
+      - run CubeGoal.exe

 ### Credits
 > - This project was inspired and guided by the exceptional work of Jannick Leismann.
 Thanks for his invaluable contribution as the instructor of this game development course on Udemy.